shimaore/fsp/README.md

-Chainable Client and server for FreeSwitch events socket
+Chainable client and server for FreeSwitch events socket

-Note: this README documents the upcoming 1.0 release, which supports a chainable API.

 Install
 -------